 Just for kids: The SCU Kids Zone is located on the left-field concourse and features a two-story inflatable of Mason (as in mason jar), the Fireflies mascot.
 The zone also includes an inflatable slide and bouncy house and other things to keep kids entertained.

 Extra stuff: Craft beer lovers will enjoy Craft Corner on the right-field line, serving a variety of beers including the Fireflies’ own Luminescent Lager, brewed by local River Rat Brewing.
-For a sit-down meal, step next door to the Bone-In Barbecue restaurant, part of the growing BullStreet district.
 The Club Lounge, upstairs behind home plate, is a 7,000-square foot venue that can host weddings and other non-baseball events.
 If you can’t make it to a baseball game, you can still enjoy the venue, which has been designated as a public park.
 Visitors are welcome to bring their lunch and eat outside or get in some exercise walking the concourse.
 One lap is about a third of a mile.

 Greenville Drive stats

 Where: Fluor Field at the West End in downtown Greenville